mdn/content/files/en-us/web/accessibility/aria/roles/tree_role/index.md

 <td>
 When focus is on a closed node, opens the node; focus does not move.
 When focus is on a open node, moves focus to the first child node.
-When focus is on an end node, does nothing.
+When focus is on an end node (a tree item with no children), does nothing.
 </td>
 </tr>
 <tr>